 Do dragonflies bite or sting?

-A: The answer to this question has three parts:
+The simple answer is NO. The full answer to this question has three parts:

 (i) “Do dragonflies bite?”
 YES, dragonflies bite, because that’s how they capture their food.
 They have impressive, sharply pointed mandibles that chomp down on the smaller insects they catch.